A good start

 - Pay for my hotel room regardless of company policy.
 When a customer misses a connection because the plane lands late, it doesn't matter whether it's weather or incompetence.
-The customer has still missed the connection, and they need a room for the night.
+The customer has still missed the connection, and they need a room (at least a cot) for the night.
 An empowered employee might have recognized that sticking to company guidelines was not the best course of action in this case.

 - Offer a $49 airfare voucher to compensate for the hotel cost.
 Vouchers don't harm precious cash-flow, and they probably have a low redemption rate.
 Besides, where can you fly for $49?
 I'd have to pay at least $100 over the voucher to go anywhere.

 - Offer a first-class upgrade.
 I don't know what the marginal cost of a first-class passenger on a two-hour flight is, but it's probably less than $49.

 - Offer a $5 extra leg-room upgrade.
 The row behind me on the Dallas-Salt Lake flight was empty, and it was one of those extra leg room rows.
 They hadn't even thought to rebook me into that row, as a way of sympathizing?
 When it was empty?

 - Offer priority boarding.
 At least let me board with first class, not Group 4.
 Heck, even Group 1 would have been nice.

 - Offer a free alcoholic beverage on my new flight.
 Free alcohol is a time-honored technique for smoothing over disputes.